-- Select Switching > Voice VLAN > Advanced > OUI. - 2.
-To modify the OUI prefix list: - Add an OUI prefix to the list.
+- 2. To modify the OUI prefix list, you have the following options: - Add an OUI prefix to the list.
 Enter the VOIP OUI prefix in the Telephony OUIs field, provide a description of the prefix, and click ADD.
 The OUI prefix must be in the format AA:BB:CC. - Delete an OUI prefix from the list.
 Select the check box next to the OUI prefix and click DELETE. - Modify information for an entry in the OUI list.
-Select the check box next to the OUI prefix, update the OUI prefix or description and click APPLY.
+Select the check box next to the OUI prefix, update the OUI prefix or description and click APPLY. - 3.
 Click RESTORE DEFAULTS to restore the list to the preconfigured OUIs.